kotx/Shiryuu/README.md

 Shiryuu is a router proxy for Minecraft, allowing multiple servers to be hosted behind one IP with no client configuration.

+Shiryuu can sit in front or behind of existing proxies like BungeeCord.

 Please note that the client **must** connect to the server from the domain, not IP.
 Shiryuu relies on the hostname sent by the client for routing.

 ## Table of Contents